rainleander/bengaluru-linux-iot-workshop/README.md

 ## Scope
 ### Overview

 - Do not sacrifice sleep, food, or health to complete this trial.
 Your well-being is more important than everything else.
-However, if you run into issues that will prevent you from completing the trial, please contact Rain (rleander@qti.qualcomm.com) ASAP to let them know.

 - If you have not done so, [set up your Qualcomm ID](https://myaccount.qualcomm.com/signup), confirm your email, then [sign the PKLA](https://qualcomm.com/agreements) using your Qualcomm ID.
 This gives you access to the documentation.